ShashankRaoCoding/go-shankskit/README.md

 By using this package, you agree that the author assumes **no responsibility for negligence, misuse, or misinterpretation** of the software.

 ---

-Would you like this turned into a `README.md` or into inline doc comments within the package source?